SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting.rst

    Conversion of SANS to SESANS for Fitting <sesans/sans_to_sesans>

-   Fitting SESANS Data in Sasmodels <sesans/sesans_fitting>

-   Fitting SESANS Data in SasView <fitting_sesans>

    Writing a Plugin Model <plugin>

    Computations with a GPU <gpu_setup>

-   Scripting interface to sasmodels <scripting>
+   Scripting Interface to sasmodels <scripting>

    References <refs>